pyeventsourcing/eventsourcing/docs/index.rst

 method execution.
 Leverages any optimistic concurrency controls in the database adapted by the stored event repository.
-For example the Cassandra database, which implements the Paxos protocol, can accomplish linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of the events of an entity, across concurent application threads.
-It is also possible to serialize calls to the methods of an entity, but that is out of the scope of this package — if you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.
+For example the Cassandra database, which implements the Paxos protocol, can accomplish linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of the events of an entity.
+It is also possible to serialize calls to the methods of an entity, but that is out of the scope of this package — if you wish to do that, perhaps something like `Zookeeper <https://zookeeper.apache.org/>`__ might help.

 **Snapshotting** — avoids replaying an entire event stream to obtain the state of an entity.
 A snapshot strategy is included which reuses